stephencweiss/stephencharlesweiss.com/content/blog/2019-06-17/chai-database-pool-connections.md

 tags: ['chai', 'testing', 'pool', 'postgres']
 ---

-I’m writing some integration tests for an app that is confirming database queries are working the way I’m expecting.
+I'm writing some integration tests for an app that is confirming database queries are working the way I'm expecting.

-In order to prep the database and not corrupt the environment, I’m creating test rows, testing those rows, and then deleting them before and after each tests.
+In order to prep the database and not corrupt the environment, I'm creating test rows, testing those rows, and then deleting them before and after each tests.

-Unfortunately, I’d also lumped my database connection in and was creating a new pool with each test.
+Unfortunately, I'd also lumped my database connection in and was creating a new pool with each test.

-The result was that my tests didn’t seem to run.
+The result was that my tests didn't seem to run.

 ```bash
 $ npm run test